Case: how do I clone NVMe to NVMe?

-Fortunately, AOMEI Backupper Standard is such a free assistant that combines disk clone and disk image feature.
+Fortunately, AOMEI Backupper Professional is such an assistant that combines disk clone and disk image feature.
 All Windows operating systems are supported, thus you can clone Windows 10/11 from NVMe to NVME as well as Windows 8/8.1/7/XP/Vista.
 Free download it and have a try.

 Two ways of NVMe SSD data migration will be presented in following paragraphs.
 Choose the one that suits you most to clone NVMe to NVme with NVMe cloner - AOMEI Backupper Professional.

-Method 1: Clone NVMe SSD to another NVMe SSD in Windows
+Method 1: Clone NVMe SSD to another NVMe SSD directly

 Step 1.
 Connect the target NVMe SSD to your machine via M.2 to PCIE adapter and make sure it can be detected.
 Install and run AOMEI Backupper on your computer as well.

 Step 2.
 Click on Clone and then Disk Clone. to clone NVMe boot drive